Work orders are at the center of how work is planned, executed, and recorded in Maximo.

 Improvement starts with a few practical steps:

-- Provide guidance on clear descriptions
+- Provide guidance on clear descriptions to improve closeout quality

-- Reinforce standards through regular review
+- Reinforce standards through data governance and regular review

-- Assign ownership for maintaining data quality
+- Assign ownership for maintaining data discipline

 These steps help create consistency without adding unnecessary complexity.